 Steve Ballmer finally leaving Microsoft

-Microsoft announced on August 23rd 2013 that Steve Ballmer, the companies CEO since Bill Gates stepped down to dedicate his life to philanthropy, is retiring in the next 12 months once a successor has been elected.
+Microsoft announced on August 23rd 2013 that Steve Ballmer, the companies CEO since Bill Gates stepped down to dedicate his life to philanthropy, once a successor has been elected.

 I am a strong believer in results, and what Steve Ballmer has been showing “lately” is the lack of them.
 I sometimes get criticized for being too honest, but its true.
 If you look back in the last 10 years of Microsoft the amount of successes have been very little.